Commonwealth realm: Succession and regency

-Agreement among the realms does not, however, mean the succession laws cannot diverge.
+Agreement among the realms does not mean the succession laws cannot diverge.
 During the abdication crisis in 1936, the United Kingdom passed His Majesty's Declaration of Abdication Act with the approval of the parliament of Australia and the governments of the remaining dominions.
-(Canada, New Zealand, and South Africa gave parliamentary assent later.)
+(Canada, New Zealand and South Africa gave parliamentary assent later.)
 The act effected Edward's abdication in the United Kingdom on 11 December; as the Canadian government had requested and consented to the act becoming part of Canadian law, and Australia and New Zealand had then not yet adopted the Statute of Westminster, the abdication took place in those countries on the same day.
-The parliament of South Africa, however, passed its own legislation—His Majesty King Edward the Eighth's Abdication Act, 1937—which backdated the abdication there to 10 December.
+The parliament of South Africa passed its own legislation—His Majesty King Edward the Eighth's Abdication Act, 1937—which backdated the abdication there to 10 December.
 The Irish Free State recognised the king's abdication with the Executive Authority (External Relations) Act 1936 on 12 December.
-According to Anne Twomey, this demonstrated "the divisibility of the Crown in the personal, as well as the political, sense."
+According to Anne Twomey, this demonstrated "the divisibility of the Crown in the personal, as well as the political, sense".
 For E. H. Coghill, writing as early as 1937, it proved that the convention of a common line of succession "is not of imperative force" and Kenneth John Scott asserted in 1962 that it ended the "convention that statutory uniformity on these subjects would be maintained in the parts of the Commonwealth that continued to owe allegiance to the Crown".

 Today, some realms govern succession by their own domestic laws, while others, either by written clauses in their constitution or by convention, stipulate that whoever is monarch of the United Kingdom is automatically also monarch of that realm.
 It is generally agreed that any unilateral alteration of succession by the UK would not have effect in all the realms.

 Following the accession of George VI to the throne, the United Kingdom created legislation that provided for a regency if the monarch was not of age or incapacitated.
-Though input was sought from the dominions on this matter, all declined to make themselves bound by the British legislation, feeling instead that the governors-general could carry out royal functions in place of a debilitated or underage sovereign.
+During debate that law, Sir John Simon opined that each Dominion would have to decide if it needed to legislate with respect to a regency; though, such legislation would not be required until the occasion arose.
+This was because the governors-general could still perform viceregal functions during a regency in Britain, including giving royal assent to any Dominion law giving effect to a regency in that Dominion.
+In the United Kingdom, on the other hand, legislation was needed in advance because, otherwise, there would be no one to give assent to a regency law if the sovereign were incapacitated.
+Though input was sought from the Dominions on the matter, all declined to make themselves bound by the British legislation, agreeing with Simon.
 Tuvalu later incorporated this principle into its constitution.
 New Zealand included in its Constitution Act 1986 a clause specifying that, should a regent be installed in the United Kingdom, that individual would carry out the functions of the monarch of New Zealand.